tmm/www/blog/_posts/2016-04-10-dotfiles with git.md

 #### Wrapping up

-I recommend committing your local repo to GitHub so you can clone it when you set up a new computer.
+I recommend pushing your local dotfiles repo to [GitHub](https://github.com) so you can clone it when you configure a new computer.

 {% highlight shell %}
 $ home clone https://github.com/tmm/dotfiles